Mjd-star/Turtlebot3/README.md

-### Turtlebot3 -gazebo & SLAM
+## Turtlebot3 -gazebo & SLAM
 This project aims to simulate how the robot discovers its environment in Gazebo while constructing it as a map using SLAM.
-This is accomplished through the use of an online version of ROS.
+This is accomplished through the use of an online version of ROS (https://app.theconstructsim.com/#/Home) along with robots from Turtlebot (https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 ## 1.PC setup
 1. Install Dependent ROS 1 Packages
- $ sudo apt-get install ros-kinetic-joy ros-kinetic-teleop-twist-joy \
+ `$ sudo apt-get install ros-kinetic-joy ros-kinetic-teleop-twist-joy \
   ros-kinetic-teleop-twist-keyboard ros-kinetic-laser-proc \
   ros-kinetic-rgbd-launch ros-kinetic-depthimage-to-laserscan \
   ros-kinetic-rosserial-arduino ros-kinetic-rosserial-python \